riteshhere/Speaker_diarization/README.md

 ### Model Output
 1. Model will generate a complete transcript of the audio
-2. Dictionary of diarization with participant's name.
+2. Dictionary of diarization with participant's name